This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - You will lie down on a table or bed, on your back or on your side.
-Your caregiver will tap on, and feel your abdomen to decide where to insert the needle.
-Your caregiver may also use an ultrasound to help decide where to insert the needle.
+Your healthcare provider will tap on, and feel your abdomen to decide where to insert the needle.
+Your healthcare provider may also use an ultrasound to help decide where to insert the needle.
 An ultrasound uses sound waves to show pictures of the inside of your abdomen on a TV-like screen.
-Your caregiver will clean your skin and cover the area around the procedure site with a clean sheet.
-Your caregiver will give you a shot of medicine called local anesthesia.
+Your healthcare provider will clean your skin and cover the area around the procedure site with a clean sheet.
+Your healthcare provider will give you a shot of medicine called local anesthesia.
 Local anesthesia will numb your skin in the procedure area so you will not feel pain.

 After your procedure:

 You may need to lie on the side without the wound for up to 2 hours.
 Lying on your side may prevent fluid leakage from your wound.
-If the wound leaks and will not stop, your caregiver may stitch the area closed.
-Do not get out of bed until your caregiver says it is okay.
+If the wound leaks and will not stop, your healthcare provider may stitch the area closed.
+Do not get out of bed until your healthcare provider says it is okay.
 You may need fluids or volume expanders given through your IV after your procedure.
 These fluids include albumin or saline.
 Albumin is a protein found in your blood.
 The IV fluids help prevent a drop in your blood pressure.
-When caregivers see that you are not having any problems, you may be able to go home.
+When healthcare providers see that you are not having any problems, you may be able to go home.
 If you are staying in the hospital, you may be taken back to your room.

 - You are late or cannot make it to your procedure.